Understanding the differences between EV charger types

 Level 1 and Level 2 Charging

-The charging specification has been standardized across the US and Canada, and almost every electric car uses a standardized plug called SAE J1772 for Level 1 and Level 2 charging.
-The only exception is Tesla that uses a proprietary charging port.
-Teslas come with an adapter, though, so they can be charged with the more common connector.
-That means that virtually all residential EV chargers in the US will work with your car.
+The charging specification has been standardized across the US and Canada but has shifted recently.
+Up until 2024, almost every electric car uses a standardized plug called SAE J1772 for Level 1 and Level 2 charging.
+The only exception was Tesla that used a proprietary charging port.

 J1772 EV Charger Plug